 Sometimes it's a legitimate question, but sometimes it's a question that's meant to undermine our diets or trip us up.
 For a long time, my response was always, "There's protein in broccoli!
 You can get protein from a lot of sources besides meat!" and that was that.

 But because of my eating habits, I realized that I do need to keep track and when I get at least 50 grams of protein a day, I feel less hungry throughout the day.

 Now, I make sure I have a breakfast that has at least 10 grams of protein and I try to add additional protein to my meals and snacks throughout the rest of the day where I can.
 One of my favorite sources is hemp seeds.

 We've shared 4 ways to use hemp seeds in the past; they are seriously versatile and they also happen to be high in protein.
 It's really easy to toss a tablespoon or two into your morning smoothie or oatmeal, add some to your lunchtime salad, etc. Hemp seeds on everything!

 I always make a big batch of pesto at the end of the summer with our basil plants and this year, I decided to use hemp seeds instead of pine nuts.
-This adds over 3 additional grams of protein per 1/4 cup (about 8.5 grams total), but the pesto really tastes just like any other pesto you'd whip up with pine nuts or walnuts — you wouldn't guess it's made with hemp.
+This adds over 3 additional grams of protein per ¼ cup (about 8.5 grams total), but the pesto really tastes just like any other pesto you'd whip up with pine nuts or walnuts -- you wouldn't guess it's made with hemp.

 I froze some of the pesto in mini muffin tins for future use, and used the rest of it to make naan pizzas topped with the freshly made hemp seed pesto, zucchini slices, heirloom tomatoes, and sweet corn.

-- 2 cups fresh basil leaves, loosely packed
+- 2 cups fresh basil leaves loosely packed

-- 1/4 cup shelled hemp seeds (also called hemp hearts)
+- ¼ cup shelled hemp seeds also called hemp hearts

-- 1/4 cup shredded parmesan cheese
+- ¼ cup shredded parmesan cheese

-- 2-3 tablespoons extra-virgin olive oil
+- 2-3 tablespoons olive oil

 - 1 clove garlic

-- Kosher salt to taste (about 1/4-1/2 teaspoon is a good amount)
+- Kosher salt to taste about ¼-1/2 teaspoon is a good amount

 - Combine all of the ingredients in the bowl of a food processor and process until smooth, stopping to scrape down the sides with a rubber spatula if necessary.